High-Resolution 10x Visium Spatial Transcriptomics Services

 Conclusion

 The authors used high-resolution spatial transcriptomics to map human white adipose tissue (WAT), identifying 18 distinct cell classes, including adipocyte progenitors, immune, vascular, and mature fat cells.
 They developed algorithms to uncover homotypic and heterotypic cell clusters, showing that WAT is more structurally organized than previously thought.
-Notably, they found that only one of the three identified mature adipocyte populations responded significantly to insulin.
-This work enhances our understanding of WAT's cellular architecture and its impact on insulin sensitivity, providing a valuable resource for further research.
+Notably, they found that only one of the three identified mature adipocyte populations responded significantly to hormonal stimulus.
+This work enhances our understanding of WAT's cellular architecture and its impact on hormonal sensitivity, providing a valuable resource for further research.

 Reference